Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 - Multithread my process

 # April 25-04
+FOR VIKTORIA: Found a better data source, managed to access it, and made some plots to show it seems correct.

 I found a better place to get my data from.
 (Specific website): https://tds.hycom.org/thredds/dodsC/GLBv0.08/expt_56.3.html
 (General collection of data): https://tds.hycom.org/thredds/catalog.html